-There’s a difference between being laid-back and simply not caring.
+There’s a big difference between being relaxed and having mentally checked out.

 1. You have zero motivation to try new things.